superfly/docs/rails/getting-started/existing.html.md

 ### Postgres database drivers

-If you didn't initially deploy with a postgres database but want to add one later, you can create a databae using [`fly postgres create`](https://fly.io/docs/postgres/getting-started/create-pg-cluster/).
+If you didn't initially deploy with a postgres database but want to add one later, you can create a database using [`fly postgres create`](https://fly.io/docs/postgres/getting-started/create-pg-cluster/).
 Next, update your dockerfile to include the postgres libraries using: